monyverse/aiautotensor/README.md

 Step 5:

 Open TMUX:

 		tmux

 Step 6:

-	Run auto miner (once per machine.
-Be sure to set the ENVAR:
+Run auto miner and follow the prompts (once per machine).

 		python3 auto.py

 Step 7:

-	Follow prompts

-Step 8:

-Turn on the trust monitor and follow prompts (this feature is still experimental)
+Turn on the trust monitor and follow the prompts (this feature is still experimental)

 		python3 trust_monitor.py